socketteer/worldspider/README.md

 To show the previous batch of completions, press `Alt+Left`.
 To show the next batch of completions, press `Alt+Right`.

+### Token logprobs

+To view token logprobs, hover over model-generated text.
+If `worldspider.generation.echo` is set to `true`, you can also hover over the prompt to view token logprobs.
+You can also highlight text and press `Alt+P` to view token logprobs without generating completions.

 ## Commands

-- `worldspider.getModelCompletions`: Generate completions from the caret.
+- `worldspider.getContinuations`: Generate completions from the caret.
 Default keybinding is `Alt+D`.
-- `worldspider.getModelInfillCompletions`: Generate infills from the selected text.
+- `worldspider.getInfills`: Generate infills from the selected text.
 Default keybinding is `Alt+Shift+D`.
+- `worldspider.scorePrompt`: Get logprobs of selected text without generating completions.
+Default keybinding is `Alt+P`.
 - `worldspider.showCompletions`: Show the completion dropdown.
 Default keybinding is `Alt+S`.
-- `worldspider.copyCompletionsToClipboard`: Copy completions list to the clipboard.
-Completions will be separated by `|`.
-Default keybinding is `Alt+C`.
 - `worldspider.prevCompletions`: Show the previous batch of completions.
 Default keybinding is `Alt+Left`.
 - `worldspider.nextCompletions`: Show the next batch of completions.
 Default keybinding is `Alt+Right`.
+- `worldspider.copyCompletions`: Copy model response info to the clipboard.
+Default keybinding is `Alt+C`.
+- `worldspider.copyCompletionsText`: Save model response info to a file.
+Default keybinding is `Alt+Shift+C`.

 You can change any of these keybindings by going to `File > Preferences > Keyboard Shortcuts` and searching for `worldspider`.